A new view of the visually impaired

 After all the prizes were claimed, it was movie time.

-Ryan Chan was in charge of narrating the audio description of a 20-minute documentary.
+Ryan Chan was in charge of narrating the audio description of the 20-minute documentary.
 He and his classmates wrote a script and practised for months to perfect their audio description of the documentary.

 "The most difficult thing is time control.
 I have to narrate when there are pauses but I cannot speak for too long or there will be an overlap with the dialogue in the video."